 If you are user of SugarCRM, you can manage your WordPress customers better by integrating SugarCRM and WordPress platforms and connecting your WP users with your SugarCRM system.
 The SugarCRM Customer Portal will provide you the following benefits:

-Set default as well as custom module accessibility in portal
+– Set default as well as custom module accessibility in the portal.

-Generate proposal from product catalogue and convert to quote.
+– Generate proposal from the product catalog and convert to quote.

 Follow the points given below before you start installing:

-Check that your SugarCRM Instance is compatible for Customer Portal.
+Check that your SugarCRM Instance is compatible with the Customer Portal.